Transhumanism as Contemporary Idolatry: A Judaic Critique

 This virtual event is free and open to the public.
 Please email Matthew Hartman (firstname.lastname@example.org) with any questions.

-This is an event of the Center for Theology and the Natural Sciences at the Graduate Theological Union.
+This is a co-sponsored event between the Center for Theology and the Natural Sciences (CTNS) and the Richard S. Dinner Center for Jewish Studies (CJS) at the Graduate Theological Union.